Thursday, 12 July 2012

 We gathered ourselves together and went straight to the station, collecting some bread and pastries along the way.
 The railway café was open so we had a delightful breakfast there while we waited.

 The train started off up the gorge of the Tarn, retracing the last of our journey downstream in 2007, then swung away over the causse to Rodez.
-Here we had more coffee before taking a second train to Brive, with a picnic lunch as we sped along.
+Here we had more coffee before taking a second train to Brive, eating our picnic lunch as we sped along.
 From Brive a third train delivered us to Tulle.

 Each of these trains was sleek, modern and on time.
 It was a remarkable demonstration of the power of the SNCF to move people about the country.